oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 ## Footnotes

 Just wrap the text you would like to show up in a footnote in a `<d-footnote>` tag.
-The number of the footnote will be automatically generated.<d-footnote>This will become a hoverable footnote.</d-footnote>
+The number of the footnote will be automatically generated.<d-footnote>This will become a hoverable footnote.That you can fill with relevence.</d-footnote>

 ---